yujinz/yujinz.github.io/content/posts/self-introduction.md

 comments: false
 ---

 My name is Yujin Zhang (pronounced You-jean Jaang).
 I'm a backend software engineer in San Francisco.
-I graduated from University of Illinois at Urbana-Champaign (M.S.), University of Michigan Ann Arbor (B.S.), and Shanghai Jiao Tong University (B.S.).
+I graduated from University of Illinois at Urbana-Champaign (M.S. in CS), University of Michigan Ann Arbor (B.S. in CS), and Shanghai Jiao Tong University (B.S. in ECE).
-I enjoy going to parks, biking to work, organizing spaces, reading fictions, and playing Nintendo Ring Fit Adventure.
+I enjoy going to parks, commuting by bike and Caltrain, organizing spaces, reading fictions, and playing Nintendo Switch.
 &nbsp;

 For projects below, click thumbnails or "Go to website" to jump to github repos.
 Click titles to read more.